mihatorikei/codeigniter-vitejs/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-To suggest a new feature, please feel free to open a new [discussion](https://github.com/firtadokei/codeigniter-vitejs/discussions).
+To suggest a new feature, please feel free to start a new [discussion](https://github.com/firtadokei/codeigniter-vitejs/discussions).